RefactoringCombos/ArlosCommitNotation/README.md

 ### Bugfix

 A bugfix is a lot like a feature.
 However, the intention is to change an undesired &mdash; and usually unintentional &mdash; behavior of the current system.
 The risk profile is similar but the intention is different, so there are often more operational risks.

+**Intended Change:** 1 behavior.
+Could be described by a single unit test assertion.

 **Known Risks**